danadria/danadria.github.io/_pages/about.md

 My name is Daniel Anadria.
 I am an AI scientist with a background in computational statistics and psychology.
 I hold a doctoral researcher position at Utrecht University (dept. Methodology & Statistics) with affiliate appointments at University Medical Center Utrecht (Julius Center) and Delft University of Technology (fac.
 Technology Policy and Management).

-My research contributes to responsible AI in healthcare, primarly clinical decision-support systems in patient care settings.
+My research contributes to responsible AI in healthcare, primarly focusing on clinical decision-support systems in patient care.
 My approach combines data science with systems-theoretic methods to inform the development, implementation, and maintenance of clinical decision-support systems.
 The primary aim of my work is to ensure that data-driven systems exhibit human-centric values in their operations and align with needs of multiple stakeholders.

 </div>